-Fresh optimism brightens the prospects for a resolution of the name dispute which has been hampering Skopje’s path into the NATO and the EU.
+The name dispute which has hampered Skopje’s path towards NATO and the EU receives fresh optimism.
 Both the new Macedonian government and the Greek Foreign Minister have signaled unusual goodwill for a soon-to-reach compromise.
 While some analysts assert that the ‘China factor’ may tone down Skopje’s thrust to the West, such a view is overly simplistic and should not pollute the hopes for a political reconciliation.

 In a bold move that created a political list eponymously named after himself, the 30-year old Foreign Minister Sebastian Kurz broke up Austria’s entrenched political order.
 He re-centered the conservative party – which had been in urgent need of reform – towards himself.
 This appraisal seeks to identify some factors of the continued success Kurz had been enjoying ever since he entered high governmental posts at the age of 24, but it also raises questions about how personalized politics further weakens the Austrian political parties.